Computing IRL exemplifies the promise of the liberal arts by taking what students learn in to classroom and applying it to our communities' needs.

 An example of an internship location is STEAM:CODERS, a non-profit in Pasadena dedicated to bringing STEAM (science, technology, engineering, arts, and mathematics) education to students at underserved K-12 institutions.
 Interns there will learn about STEAM education, about how technology supports or excludes low-income communities, and about the structure and operation of community non-profits.
 We will consult with students before placing them with an organization and we hope to match incoming students with more advanced students within each organization.
-The Computing IRL Immersive Semester exemplifies the vitality and promise of liberal arts approaches by applying academic inquiry to our communities’ most pressing needs.

 Other past projects include working with: